-Have you ever become speechless with incredulity when listening to someone talk passionately about a belief they hold which has no foundation in any reality you have experienced, or totally contradicts scientific evidence?
+Have you ever become speechless with incredulity when listening to someone talk passionately about something they clearly think is true which has no foundation in any reality you have experienced, or totally contradicts scientific evidence?

 Many believe the earth is flat or all records and evidence about the evolution of our world are wrong, and there are many other strange ideas in which many believe.
 These beliefs carry a strong personal conviction.
 This is because beliefs contribute to the sense of who we are.